Recoskie/JDasm/README.md

 This tool makes binary files, and formats visual, and also easy to understand, and modify.

-Is designed, for anyone new leaning how binary files are read, or prelesional.
+Is designed, for anyone new leaning how binary files are read, or professional use.

 The tools are explained in help, and documentation.